 - 14.1.
-When processing and publishing information, the nursery will ensure it meets its responsibilities under the Data Protection Act 2018 and GDPR. - 14.2.
-Where personal information is processed, the nursery will ensure it is kept up-to-date and the LA will ensure that the rights of data subjects are reserved at all times. - 14.3.
-The nursery will act in compliance with the GDPR Data Protection Policy when processing personal data.
+When processing and publishing information, the School will ensure it meets its responsibilities under the Data Protection Act 2018 and GDPR. - 14.2.
+Where personal information is processed, the School will ensure it is kept up-to-date and will ensure that the rights of data subjects are reserved at all times. - 14.3.
+The School will act in compliance with the GDPR Data Protection Policy when processing personal data.